Lunarbits222/Lunarbits222/README.md

 ![image](https://github.com/user-attachments/assets/d49d57dc-cc0b-4256-9a76-16e923bc6065)

 Built first on Bitcoin Runes.
 Expanded with the multichain initiative to include LBITS, Lunarbits Solana in November 2025.
-Added in January , 2026 a bitcoin runes inscribed token named Lunarbits Equity Fund, a RWA real world asset tokenized equity fund, and deemed a security token for qualified investors only as it has dividends and rewards and payouts planned.
+Added in February, 2026 a bitcoin runes inscribed token named Lunarbits Equity Fund, a RWA real world asset tokenized equity fund, and deemed a security token for qualified investors only as it has dividends and rewards and payouts planned.

 # Lunarbits Historic Lunar Space Background